Tips on Writing an Expository Essay

 If the essay is still missing the mark, take another look at the topic sentence.
 A solid thesis statement leads to a solid essay.
 Once the thesis works, the rest of the essay falls into place more easily.

 Next, proofread and correct errors in grammar and mechanics, and edit to improve style and clarity.
 While your essay should be clear and concise, it can also be lively and engaging.
 Having a friend read the essay helps writers edit with a fresh perspective.

-Sharing an expository essay with the rest of the class can be both exciting and intimidating.
+Sharing an expository essay with a teacher, parent, or other reader can be both exciting and intimidating.
 Remember, there isn’t a writer on earth who isn’t sensitive about his or her own work.
 The important thing is to learn from the experience and use the feedback to make the next essay better.

 Essay writing is a huge part of a education today.
 Most students must learn to write various kinds of essays during their academic careers, including different types of expository essay writing: